luberda-molinet/FFImageLoading/README.md

 Both a memory cache and a disk cache are present.

 WebP is supported on both iOS and Android.
 Bindings have been done for iOS, ie: https://github.com/molinch/WebP.Touch, which are then included as a Nuget dependency.
 As long as your file ends with .webp it will be handled by the lib.

+###Xamarin.Forms
+The Xamarin Forms NuGet package ships FFImageLoading for iOS and Android.
+Thanks to Daniel Luberda for his help here.

 ###Android remarks
 Unlike Picasso you cannot use FFImageLoading with standard ImageViews.
 Instead simply load your images into ImageViewAsync instances.
 Updating your code is very easy since ImageViewAsync inherits from ImageView.